Razer may be making a phone

 We don't know much about the device, mind you -- only that it could be "a mobile device tailored for its consumer base of hardcore gamers," according to Bloomberg's multiple anonymous sources.

 "As for future products," Nextbit CEO Tom Moss told CNET at the time, "I'm strictly forbidden from breathing a word about them."
-Moss' LinkedIn page currently lists him as Razer's senior vice president and general manager of mobile.
+Moss's LinkedIn page currently lists him as "Senior Vice President & General Manager of Mobile" for Razer.

 Notably, Razer also announced a partnership with European (and Hong Kong) cellular carrier Three back in May.